What To Expect At Your First Support Group

 M.E.N.D. prides itself on consistency throughout our organization.
-Each chapter is required to follow a similar format for our meetings and each Chapter Director must attend a training meeting in our Dallas headquarters before launching their chapter.
+Each chapter is required to follow a similar format for our support groups and each Chapter Director must attend a training meeting in our Dallas headquarters before launching their chapter.
 As such, you can expect a very casual environment in which to share your experience with others who understand what you might be going through.
-Some meetings are larger than others, ranging from less than 10 regular attendees to more than 30 each month.
+Some support groups are larger than others, ranging from less than 10 regular attendees to more than 30 each month.

 Our meetings never feature "keynote" speakers or special programs.
 Each family is given the opportunity to introduce themselves and share briefly about their children — both living and not.
 Then the topic for discussion is simply up to those in attendance.
 Usually conversations gravitate toward upcoming holidays or the anticipation of due dates and heavenly birthdays for members present.
 Other times conversation may include seeking advice on how to handle difficult extended family situations or the insensitivity of friends or colleagues.